ukidiscs2026/discs2026/_pages/info.md

 _Grantchester Village:_ Attendees wishing to escape the hustle and bustle of the town might want to visit the charming village of Grantchester, south of Cambridge.
 The village is about a 40-50 minute walk from the center of town, most of which skirts the river Cam.
 Once there you can get a terrific pub lunch at one of the many pubs in the village, or visit the famous apple orchard for scones and tea [https://www.theorchardteagarden.co.uk/](https://www.theorchardteagarden.co.uk/).

 **Punting:**
 Punting is an extremely popular and fun activity in Cambridge in summer.
-Attendees can book their own punts, or book guided tours, from the following companies:
+You book your own punts, or book guided tours, from the following companies:
 - Trinity Punts: [https://www.trin.cam.ac.uk/about/punting/](https://www.trin.cam.ac.uk/about/punting/)
 - Scoudamore's: [https://www.scudamores.com/](https://www.scudamores.com/)